Help (command)

 In computing, help is a command in various command line shells such as COMMAND.COM, cmd.exe, Bash, qshell, 4DOS/4NT, Windows PowerShell, Singularity shell, Python, MATLAB and GNU Octave.
 It provides online information about available commands and the shell environment.

 Implementations

-The command is available in operating systems such as Multics, Heath Company HDOS, DOS, IBM OS/2, eComStation, ArcaOS, IBM i, Microsoft Windows, ReactOS, THEOS/OASIS, Zilog Z80-RIO, Microware OS-9, Stratus OpenVOS, HP MPE/iX, Motorola VERSAdos, KolibriOS and also in the DEC RT-11, RSX-11, TOPS-10 and TOPS-20 operating systems.
+The command is available in operating systems such as Multics, Heath Company HDOS, CP/M Plus, DOS, IBM OS/2, eComStation, ArcaOS, IBM i, Microsoft Windows, ReactOS, THEOS/OASIS, Zilog Z80-RIO, Microware OS-9, Stratus OpenVOS, HP MPE/iX, Motorola VERSAdos, KolibriOS and also in the DEC RT-11, RSX-11, TOPS-10 and TOPS-20 operating systems.
 Furthermore it is available in the open source MS-DOS emulator DOSBox and in the EFI shell.

 On Unix, the command is part of the Source Code Control System and prints help information for the SCCS commands.

 Multics

 The Multics help command prints descriptions of system commands/active functions and subroutines.
 It also prints various information about the system status, system changes, and other general information.
 This information is selected from segments maintained online, which are in a special format, called information segments.
 More than 800 information segments are available.